Shedeur Sanders sparks No. 18 Colorado to thrilling 43-35 win over Colorado State in 2 OTs

 Sanders connected with Harrison for an 18-yard score and then found an open Xavier Weaver on the 2-point conversion.
 The Colorado defense took it from there, with Trevor Woods intercepting Brayden Fowler-Nicolosi’s pass on fourth-and-23 to end the game at nearly 12:30 a.m. local time.

 With 2:06 remaining in the fourth quarter, Sanders and the Buffaloes (3-0) got the ball back on the 2-yard line and trailing 28-20.
-He led the Buffaloes on a seven-play drive that culminated with a 45-yard TD pass to Jimmy Horn Jr. with 36 seconds left.
-Sanders hit Harrison for the two-point conversion.
+He led a seven-play drive that culminated with a 45-yard TD pass to Jimmy Horn Jr. with 36 seconds left.
+Sanders hit Harrison for the 2-point conversion.

+“Well, we do it in practice all the time, so it’s not really a surprise to us,” Sanders said of the 98-yard drive.
+“We like these high-pressure moments”

-A 23 1/2-point underdog, the Rams led most of the game.
+A 23 1/2-point underdog, the Rams led for a large chunk of the game.
 Their unraveling was 17 penalties for 182 yards, including a flag for a block below the waist that nullified a touchdown in the second overtime.

 Rams coach Jay Norvell added spice to the Rocky Mountain Showdown earlier in the week by taking a jab at Deion Sanders for not taking off his sunglasses and hat in interviews.
 After the game, Sanders and Norvell shook hands near midfield amid a sea of fans.

 Sanders and the Buffaloes fed off the perceived slight all the way into the game.
-Shilo Sanders donned sunglasses after his 80-yard interception return for a touchdown in the first quarter.
+Shilo Sanders donned sunglasses after his 80-yard interception return for a touchdown in the first quarter as his proud father raced down the sideline in happiness.

-Colorado State put a bye week to good use by finding ways to contain Sanders and the explosive Colorado offense for most of the game.
-The Rams tried to spoil the party hosted by Deion Sanders, who had big-name celebrities in the house such as Dwayne “The Rock” Johnson and rapper Lil Wayne.
+Colorado State put a bye week to good use by finding ways to contain Sanders and the explosive Colorado offense for moments of the game.
+The Rams tried to spoil the party hosted by Deion Sanders, who had big-name celebrities in town such as Dwayne “The Rock” Johnson and rapper Lil Wayne.

+Fowler-Nicolosi had 367 yards and three TDs.
+Receiver Tory Horton caught a TD pass and threw another on a trick play to tight end Dallin Holker.

+“Every loss hurts but this one does hurt a little more just the way we lost it,” Fowler-Nicolosi said.
+“It’s brutal.”

 It was chippy at times, with Rams defensive lineman Mohamed Kamara getting a finger in the face mask from Shedeur Sanders after a play.
 Kamara was later disqualified in overtime for a targeting call on Sanders.